86. the window of threat: How to Work With Your Triggers Before They Work Against You with Danik Bernier (PART two)

 The proactivity is how you get resourced.
 It's the chicken that wins.

-Journal Prompts for Moms Working on Emotional Regulation
+Journal Prompts for Moms Working on their triggers

 1. What is your window of threat right now - the moment in your day where you're most likely to lose it or shut down?